vivekkumark/logtraveler/README.md

 * Flexible way to specify datetime range
 * Advanced way to specify search paths
 (dir and relative dir and filename pattern combinations)
+* Support for ".gz" compressed log file is built-in

 ## Usage